Cetearyl Alcohol (30/70)

 • Product Code: 9587

-Cetearyl Alcohol is used to improve the stability of emulsion, increase the viscosity of creams or lotions, and enhance the effectiveness of moisturizer due to its emollient properties.
+Cetearyl Alcohol is used to increase the stability of emulsions, increase the viscosity of creams or lotions, and help make the moisturizer more effective because Cetearyl Alcohol has emollient properties in itself.

 Type Cetyl Alcohol 30%, Stearyl Alcohol 70%